1backend/1backend/docs-source/docs/built-in-services/user-svc.md

 - The two most recently refreshed tokens (kept as a buffer to handle clock drift or retries)

 All other older tokens are pruned to avoid unbounded growth.

-### Verifying a token

-The [`/user-svc/public-key`](/docs/1backend/get-public-key) will return you the public key of the User Svc which then you can use that to verify the token.

-Use the JWT libraries that are available in your programming language to do that, or use the Singularon [SDK](https://github.com/1backend/1backend/tree/main/sdk) if your language is supported.

 ### Token structure